-- Average a minimum of 2 points per meet.

-- On recommendation of coach and athletic director and/or principal.

-- SOFTBALL

-- Participate in 1/2 the innings played during the season.

-- On recommendation of coach and athletic director and/or principal.

-- WRESTLING

-- Wrestle in 1⁄2 of varsity matches.

-- On recommendation of coach and athletic director and/or principal.

-- VOLLEYBALL

-- Play in at least 1/2 of the total games.

-- · On recommendation of coach and athletic director and/or principal.
+- · Participate in 1/2 of innings played during the season. - \cdot On recommendation of the coach and athletic director and/or principal.
+BASKETBALL - · Participate in 1/4 of quarters during the season. - · On recommendation of the coach and athletic director and/or principal.
+BOWLING - · Participate in 1/2 of the games. - · On recommendation of the coach and athletic director and/or principal.
+CROSS COUNTRY - · Place in first 7 (our team) in at least 1/2 of meets.\ - \cdot On recommendation of the coach and athletic director and/or principal.
+GOLF - · Participate in 1/2 of varsity matches.